California Catastrophic Injury Lawyers

 After being involved in a catastrophic accident, many accident victims don’t want to file a lawsuit.
 While a lawsuit will not erase the accident and the resulting effects, it can help ease the financial burden associated with the accident.
 Some attorneys don’t have the resources necessary to properly file and argue these cases, while others look for a fast settlement that may not fully cover the injured individual’s needs.
 For these reasons, those suffering from catastrophic injuries must speak to the right catastrophic injury lawyers in California.

-If you have suffered catastrophic injuries due to an accident that was the fault of someone else, contact Arash Law at (888) 488-1391.
+Contact Arash Law led by Arash Khorsandi, Esq. at (888) 488-1391 if you have experienced catastrophic injuries because of somebody else’s carelessness.
 We know how to fight these cases, and how to get those injured the compensation they deserve.
 We offer free consultations, so call today or fill out our online form to learn more about what we can do for you.
+We serve the entire state of California and are more than happy to come to you if one of our locations in Los Angeles, San Diego, San Francisco, Sacramento, Riverside or Orange County does not work for you.